Reedzit/startup/README.md

   - These messages are displayed to everyone who is on the workoutbegins page.
 - **Changes**
   - The notifications bar was excluded from other pages and is only visible in the workoutbegins page.
+- **NOTE**
+  - When testing the websocket on the deployed website, I had to use an incognito window for one of the instances otherwise the locally stored user will be set as the same despite logging in under a different user on a separate tab.